rust-lang/rfcs/text/0000-variadic-tuples.md

 Currently, when a user wants to either use or add behavior to tuples, he writes an impl for each tuple arity.
 For easier maintenance, it is usually done with a `macro_rules` and implemented up to 12 arity tuple. (see [ `Hash` implementation in `std`](https://github.com/rust-lang/rust/blob/master/src/libcore/hash/mod.rs)).

-Variadic tuple will provide several benefits considering trait implementation for tuple or using tuples:
+Variadic tuple will provide several benefits considering trait implementation for tuple or using variadic tuples:

 - Implementations will be easier to write
 - Implementations will be easier to read and maintain